google/skia/modules/canvaskit/README.md

 # Compile and Run Local Example

 ```
+# The following installs all npm dependencies and only needs to be when setting up
+# or if our npm dependencies have changed (rarely).
+npm ci

 make release  # make debug is much faster and has better error messages
 make local-example
 ```